Reading Comprehension Test 11

 Question 4 |

 The child followed his grandmother into the garden.
-As they walked slowly towards the little building in the back the child heard strange noises and suddenly stopped.
-The grandmother turned and laughed warmly at her grandson’s frightful expression.
-He had never been this close to animals before and was too young to recognize the sounds he heard.
+As they walked slowly towards the little building at the back, the child heard strange noises and suddenly stopped.
+The grandmother turned and laughed warmly at her grandson’s frightened expression.
+He had never been this close to animals before and was too young to recognise the sounds he heard.
 She handed him the bowl she had been carrying in her hand and picked him up.
 In the safety of her arms, he relaxed and together, they entered the coop to feed the chickens.

 The child was frightened of _____.